timescale/docs/timescaledb/getting-started/index.md

 all the tools and connectors within the PostgreSQL ecosystem.
 If it works with PostgreSQL, it works with TimescaleDB!

-## What you do in this Getting Started section
+## About the Getting Started tutorial
 This Getting Started section gives you a hands-on introduction to the fundamentals of TimescaleDB.
-You'll learn definitions of key terms like hypertables and chunks, and use some of TimescaleDB's key features like continuous aggregation, data retention, and compression.
+You'll learn definitions of key terms like hypertables and chunks, and use some of TimescaleDB's key features like continuous aggregation, compression, and data retention.

 The data you ingest and use for this tutorial is real-time stock trading data provided by [Twelve Data][twelve-data].
-The dataset consists of two tables, one with second-by-second stock-trade data for the top 100 most-traded symbols, and the other containing company information which maps to the symbols.
+The dataset consists of two tables, one with second-by-second stock-trade data for the top 100 most-traded symbols and the other containing company information which maps to the symbols.

 Let's jump right in!